The Living End: White Noise (2008–2009)

 The first single issued from the album included the title track.
 Another song, "How Do We Know", was simultaneously released as a radio-only track on Triple J, and was heard on other radio stations, such as Nova 969.
 The tracks formed a double A-sided single, which was issued both physically and digitally in July 2008.
 It reached No. 12 on the ARIA Singles Chart, and top 30 in New Zealand.
 White Noise had almost a year-and-a-half of writing behind it, showing "more of a hard rock influence" and the group declared it's "the best thing we've ever done".
 In September that year a second single, "Moment in the Sun", was released to Australian radio; it was physically and digitally released a month later.
 In December "Raise the Alarm" was released to radio as the third single.
 A music video had been issued containing footage of live performances during the White Noise Tour and some others.
 In February 2009 the band made a secret appearance in Melbourne supporting the Stray Cats on their Farewell Tour.
+In the wake of the Black Saturday bushfires in regional Victoria, the band traveled to relief centers in Yea, Alexandra, and Kinglake, playing acoustic sets for communities and giving away shirts and other merchandise to affected community members.
+They also performed as part of the Australia Unites bushfire relief telethon, contributing $10,000 themselves, and the song White Noise was included on the charity compilation album Bushire Aid.
 In May The Living End started the Raise the Alarm Tour.